Driver's Prep - Free DMV tests

 Continue

 Wearing seat belts, also called safety belts, can double your chances of surviving a crash and more than double your chances of avoiding serious injury.
+Your shoulder and lap belts should be snug.
+Remember to wear your lap belt low on your lap and against your thighs.
+Wear your shoulder belt over your shoulder and across your chest.
 Never wear your shoulder belt behind your back or under your arm.

 Continue